Varsity Headwear expands into wholesale within just 2 months of implementing Brightpearl

 Oslo-based cap specialist, Varsity Headwear has been selling fashionable and high quality caps in store and online since 2013.

-Their business works on the premise of a specific distribution strategy.
 Working with over 50 retailers, their products are sold in the best stores around Norway, with only the largest towns seeing their presence in more than one store.
 This tight distribution network ensures their brand and values aren’t compromised in any way, due to only working with stores that are the perfect fit for their brand.
-Ultimately, this strategy ensures they have a successful long-term business in place, allowing them to focus on brand building via the correct distribution model for their business.
+Ultimately, this strategy ensures they have a successful long-term business in place, allowing them to focus on brand building.

 Sebastian and his brother, Alex knew they were looking for software that could have wholesale capabilities, as well as a point of sale and ecommerce integration to manage orders and inventory in one central system.
 However, Sebastian says: “It was difficult to find a solution that did everything we wanted.
 Most companies focus on one thing: wholesale, physical stores or online.
 But we wanted to do all three.”

-Sebastian then goes on to say: “So with everything setup in Brightpearl, it was then just a matter of jumping in the car or on a plane to meet new customers.
+“So with everything setup in Brightpearl, it was then just a matter of jumping in the car or on a plane to meet new customers.
 And while we were in those meetings, we could add orders straight into Brightpearl and just start processing them.
-We had full control of the situation.”
+We had full control of the situation,” Sebastian continues.

 “Brightpearl is a system we use all day, every day.
 You just get so used to it.
 But without it, I don’t know how we would have organized things.
 And another thing I like is that Brightpearl as a company is always investing in their software and adding new products.
 Something is always happening, which says to us that it’s a good platform to be on,” Sebastian tells us.

-And if he had to leave us with a description of Brightpearl in just one sentence, he would say “it’s the mothership that connects all our channels.”
+And if he had to leave us with a description of Brightpearl in just one sentence, Sebastian would say: “It’s the mothership that connects all our channels.”

 And for other retailers and wholesalers looking to implement Brightpearl in their own business, Sebastian has this advice: “You need to see how Brightpearl works with all of your systems.
 Magento was crucial for us, and now, fulfillment and logistics will also be necessary for us going forwards.”